erinnaschneider/team-profile-generator/README.md

 ## Install

 Clone a copy of this repository to your preferred device.
 In your terminal, run `npm install`.
-This programm uses the Inquirer package.
+This program uses the Inquirer package.

 ## Walkthrough video